(Continue reading or skip down to the best solution.)

 So learning how to get rid of rats outside, is very important.

-The best way to get rid of rats fast, is right here!
+The best way to get rid of rats fast is right here!
 Keep reading.

 Here is a crash course on what you need to know to conduct effective rodent control of rats.

-It is important to know a few facts about rat behaviour, to have good rodent control of rats.
+It is important to know a few facts about rat behavior, to have good rodent control of rats.
 Understanding why they do what they do will assist you in executing an effective remedy, on how to get rid of rats in your garden.

 2. They mostly hunt for food at night.

-3. There are two common types of rats in North America, Norway rats, also named brown rats and roof rats, also named black rats.
+3. There are two common types of rats in North America, Norway rats, also named brown rats and roof rats also named black rats.

-4. A pair of Norway rats can rear 2000 young in one year!
+4 A pair of Norway rats can rear 2000 young in one year!

 5. A rat can tread water for 3 days, so flushing them down the toilet, will not get rid of them!